Hengle/Nexus-Security.github.io/content/posts/2016-09-09-digital-photo-frame-premium-1202-apk.md

 \* View photos from your Dropbox, Facebook or Flickr account.
 \* Select the way they should be presented on the screen.
 \* Several transitions.
-\* The orientation of the photos is fixed if the EXIF ââtag is present.
+\* The orientation of the photos is fixed if the EXIF tag is present.
 \* Open an image from another application and use this folder as a photo source.
 \* Click on a displayed photo to display it in full screen and share, modify or delete the photo.
 \* Keep a list of recently opened files.